Why Rear-Facing Car Seats Are Safer for Longer: The babyark Advantage

 How Long Should Your Child Stay Rear-Facing?

-The key is to focus on your child’s weight and height, not just their age.
-Babyark’s convertible car seat allows children to stay rear-facing up to 55 pounds, meaning your child can benefit from the added protection of rear-facing well into their toddler years.
+The key is to focus on your child’s weight and height, not just their age. babyark's convertible car seat allows children to stay rear-facing up to 50 pounds, meaning your child can benefit from the added protection of rear-facing well into their toddler years.

-- Rear-Facing Weight Limit of 55 Pounds: Babyark’s convertible car seat is designed to allow your child to stay rear-facing longer, up to 55 pounds, which far exceeds the limits of many other car seats.
+- Rear-Facing Weight Limit of 50 Pounds: babyark’s convertible car seats are designed to allow your child to comfortably stay rear-facing longer, up to 50 pounds, which far exceeds the limits of many other car seats.
 This means you don’t need to rush to switch to forward-facing as soon as your child turns 2.
 You can keep them safer for longer.

 Common Misconceptions About Rear-Facing Car Seats